miteshksingh/InterviewPrep-101/SystemDesign/Troubleshooting.md

 What steps can you perform to troubleshoot an application?

+1. First try to reproduce the issue

-1. Get an alert from fabrics
+2. Get an alert from fabrics

 2. Look for external dependency failing by looking at the uniform Healthcheck API for any failing services It's a binary check, may be simple ping command.
 Checks for 2 things - whether its up and its operational